The 10 Biggest Mistakes Western Guys Make With Thai Women

 Western guys like Thai women and Thai women like Western men.
 We might not quite be in vogue like we were several years ago, but the average Thai woman will still consider a foreign guy, even if she is not one of the so-called farang hungry women.

 So with foreign guy / Thai girl relationships so common these days, why is it that we hear far more tales of woe than we do fairy tales?
-Of course Western men and Thai women are very different, but what I see are the same mistakes being made over and over again.
+Of course Western men and Thai women are very different, but what I see are the same mistakes being made over and

 I believe that more happiness or more misery comes from your relationship with your other half than any other aspect of your life – so it really is important to get it right!
 What follows are some of the most common mistakes I see Western men making in